Jarno458/Archipelago/worlds/satisfactory/docs/en_Satisfactory.md

 receiving the [Jump Pads Milestone](https://satisfactory.wiki.gg/wiki/Milestones#Tier_2) would give you the ingredients to construct 5 Jump Pads and 5 U-Jelly Landing Pads, etc.

-TODO FreeSamples implements this but AP needs config for it:
-You can separately configure how many samples to receive for buildings, equipment, and crafting components.
+You can separately configure how many samples to receive for buildings, equipment, and crafting components in your player settings.

+## What is a resource bundle?

+A resource bundle is a package of items received as a check from another world.
+They must be collected by constructing an Archipelago Portal.
+For example, `Bundle: Jetpack` would contain a single jetpack.

 ## What does another world's item look like in Satisfactory?